isabellebidou/herbs/README.md

 # - offline mode using JSON file
 # - upload JSON file for new photo set
 # - refactoring of code using express Router
+# version 1.0.2 :
+# - added testing with jest
+# - implemented restriction of acess to photo sets to standard users in the edit gallery view